AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-auditing-overview.md

 ## <a id="subheading-6"></a>Automation
 There are several PowerShell cmdlets you can use to configure auditing in Azure SQL Database.
 To access the auditing cmdlets you must be running PowerShell in Azure Resource Manager mode.

+> [!NOTE]
-> [AZURE.NOTE] The  [Azure Resource Manager](https://msdn.microsoft.com/library/dn654592.aspx) module is currently in preview.
+> The  [Azure Resource Manager](https://msdn.microsoft.com/library/dn654592.aspx) module is currently in preview.
 It might not provide the same management capabilities as the Azure module.

 When you are in Azure Resource Manager mode, run `Get-Command *AzureSql*` to list the available cmdlets.